Create and Troubleshoot Metrics

 When a metric refresh is suspended, Tableau no longer attempts to get new data for the metric.
 Metrics with suspended refreshes continue to present historical data.

 If the cause of the failure is fixed, you can resume the refresh.

 - On the warning message, click Resume refresh.

 Tableau attempts to perform the refresh.
 If this attempt succeeds, you’ll receive a notification, and the refresh will resume on schedule.
 If the attempt doesn’t succeed, your refresh remains suspended.

 Try overwriting the metric if the connected view is still available.
 For more information, see Overwrite a metric.
 Otherwise, you can keep the metric to reference past data or delete the metric.

 Note: If the metric refresh is suspended because you don’t have the required site role for it to refresh, you won’t be able to resume the refresh or delete the metric.

-Metrics Appear in Tableau Catalog
+Metrics appear in Tableau Catalog

 When you have metrics defined for the numbers you want to monitor, it's important to know if the data that the metrics rely on are impacted in any way.
 You can use Catalog in a couple of ways to know this.
 First, data quality warnings set on the data your metric is based on show on the metric.
-These warnings appear when you open a metric in Tableau Mobile, and in Tableau Server and Tableau Online when you hover over a metric in grid view and on the metric details page, as shown below:
+These warnings appear when you open a metric in Tableau Mobile, and in Tableau Server and Tableau Cloud when you hover over a metric in grid view and on the metric details page, as shown below: